 Here are a few highlights of Mars Drinks initiatives:

-Our entrepreneurial spirit guides our ventures into exciting new areas.
+In 2016, Mars Symbioscience celebrated our 10th anniversary.
+During those 10 years, our entrepreneurial spirit has guided us into exciting new areas.
 We put The Five Principles into action by embracing ambitious research that has the potential to change the world for the better.

-Mars has been pursuing extensive research to advance our understanding of cocoa flavanols for more than 20 years.
+We continued to do extensive research to advance our understanding of cocoa flavanols.
 Working in collaboration with some of the world’s leading scientific institutes, we have published more than 150 scientific papers and approximately 100 patents globally in the field of cocoa flavanols.

-Using this knowledge, Mars scientists have developed the patented Cocoapro® process, which helps to retain the flavanols found naturally inside the cocoa bean, which are usually destroyed during the processing of cocoa.
+Using this knowledge, Mars scientists have developed the patented Cocoapro® process.
+This process, which helps to retain the flavanols found naturally inside the cocoa bean, which are usually destroyed during the processing of cocoa.

-In addition, we have created business models in the areas of tree nurseries and composting, and marine culture with seahorse and ornamental fish farming that provide alternative livelihoods for communities in our value chain.
+In addition, we have created business models in the areas of tree nurseries and composting, as well as marine culture with seahorse and ornamental fish farming.
+These provide alternative livelihoods for communities in our value chain.

 Also, the Rainforest Alliance has certified more than 3,944 hectares of cocoa trees from a total of 2,882 farmers.
 At Mars Symbioscience, we provide science-based solutions that leverage partnerships with researchers to drive sustainable social, environmental and economic development to ensure healthy futures.